Intergroup violence in bursts: Theory

-Nevertheless, individuals may start fighting, and win over others to join.
-When agitating stimuli, such as opponents' threats, increase, one or few individuals may accidentally cooperate, called ``trembling hands'' in game theory \cite{dion88}, which influences proximate others in their alignment, and may result in a cascade of cooperation.
-For the model, we define turmoil ($T$, or temperature in the original) as opponents' behaviour that agitates members of the focal group.
-If it increases beyond a critical point ($T_c$), fighting can break out in a burst.
-Our contribution is to show that the outbreak of collective violence depends on a second critical point, namely the critical proportion of steady defectors in the focal group ($p_c$).
-In violent situations, people may steadily defect for several reasons.
-They may be too scared to fight \cite{collins08}, have empathy with their opponents, disagree with violence, i.e.,~value the public good differently, try to deescalate, are stopped in their tracks by deescalators, or they may have fought but got wounded, were wrestled to the ground, or got exhausted at some point and remained passive.
-If, for whatever cause or reason, their proportion stays below the critical level ($p \leq p_c$), turmoil ($T \geq T_c$) will be followed by a burst of violence, but above the critical level ($p > p_c$), there is neither a critical level of turmoil nor a burst, and violence occurs in a fizzle.
-The Ising model allows us to identify $p_c$, which we use as a prediction that we test empirically.
-Note that $p$ not only incorporates deescalators in the focal group, but also focal group members who have been prevented to fight by deescalators in the focal group or by others.
+The distinction between bursty and slowly increasing collective action turns out to depend on the critical proportion of non-fighters (versus conditional cooperators) in the focal group.
+Perhaps they would be conditional cooperators under different circumstances, but they were not in our study.
+Hence, we calculate this proportion and use it as a prediction that we test empirically.
+In violent situations, many people do not fight, for all kinds of reasons.
+They may be too scared to fight \cite{collins08}, have empathy with their opponents, disagree with violence (i.e.,~appraise the public good differently), feel no solidarity with their group \cite{collins04}, try to de-escalate, be stopped in their tracks by de-escalators (also called guardians in criminological studies), or they may have fought but were wounded, were forced to the ground, or became exhausted at some point and became passive.
+In the population at large, preferences for violence will have a distribution \cite{fischbacher06} with a negative mean value that expresses a general dislike of violence.
+Only few individuals in the right tail of the distribution will self-select into violent groups and value the public good positively.\footnote{Milliff \cite{milliff23} suggested that these people perceive their situation as uncertain but controllable.} If the proportion of non-fighters in these groups stays below the critical level, turmoil will be followed by a burst of violence.
+Above the critical level of non-fighters, however, there is neither a critical level of turmoil nor a burst.
+Note that the non-fighters incorporate not only de-escalators in the focal group, but also focal group members who have been prevented from fighting by de-escalators in the focal group or by others.

-In a recent special issue on intergroup conflict, a conflict participation function was introduced \cite{dedreu22a}, which is based on the expected payoff, expected gain in reputation, care for one's group, care for opponents, and opponents' threat.
-After elaborating our model, we will explicate how it relates to this participation function, and thereby to a large body of conflict studies on humans and animals \cite{dedreu22a}.
-Across studies, the driving stimuli are different, but at an abstract level, the same Ising model can be used for various agitating stimuli, situations, and species.